Grappling with Once-Saved-Always-Saved Premise

 actual act of betrayal in the Garden of Gethsemane.

-The next scriptural
+The next biblical

 passage of relevance to the present discussion is found in Paul’s theological